BeverlyAb/YOUC_Event_Page/README.md

 ## 3. Navigation

 **Tab Navigation** (Tab to Screen)
-* Tabs:
   * Map
-    * includes searching for events
+   + includes searching for events
-    * pins events, click to event details
+   + pins events, click to event details
-      * modally segues title, and summary of event
+      + modally segues title, and summary of event
-      * "see more" to modally segue to organization event page
+      + "see more" to modally segue to organization event page
   * Profile Tab
-      * has profile image, name and events user is going to
+   + has profile image, name and events user is going to
-      * Includes button for "Settings"
+   + Includes button for "Settings"
   * Post Tab
       + Ask for event information
          + Includes table view for searching locations
          + Resets values after submit